oxquantum-repo/AutoDot/README.md

   return dac_state
 ```
 <ins>config_file:</ins>
-config_file should be a string that specifies the file path of a .json file containing a json opject that specifies the desired settings the user wants to use for tuning.
+config_file should be a string that specifies the file path of a .json file containing a json object that specifies the desired settings the user wants to use for tuning.
 An example string would be "demo_config.json".
 For information on what the config file should contain see the json config section.

 #### How to run
 To run tuning without pygor once the above has been defined call the following: